alecthomas/entityx/README.md

 ### Events (communicating between systems)

 Events are objects emitted by systems, typically when some condition is met.
 Listeners subscribe to an event type and will receive a callback for each event object emitted.
-An ``EventManager`` coordinates subscription and delivery of events between subscribers and emitters.
+An ``entityx::EventManager`` coordinates subscription and delivery of events between subscribers and emitters.
 Typically subscribers will be other systems, but need not be.
 Events are not part of the original ECS pattern, but they are an efficient alternative to component flags for sending infrequent data.

 As an example, we might want to implement a very basic collision system using our ``Position`` data from above.